- About Insigneo

 His POLARIS research group are based in Academic Radiology in the Medical School which is home to the Insigneo image computing lab.

 Dr Andrew Narracott – Director of Operations

-Andrew Narracott is a Senior Lecturer in the Medical Physics Group, Department of Infection, Immunity & Cardiovascular Disease.
-He completed a Masters degree in Physics in 1997 and a PhD in Medical Physics in 2002, both in Sheffield.
-The focus of his PhD was the simulation and experimental measurement of the interaction between balloon catheters and coronary stents.
+Dr Andrew Narracott is a Senior Lecturer in Cardiovascular Mechanics in the Department of Infection, Immunity and Cardiovascular Disease.
+He completed a Masters degree in Physics in 1997 and has a PhD in computational and experimental characterisation of coronary stent deployment from the University of Sheffield in 2002.

 Dr Gwendolen Reilly – Director of Training

 Dr Gwendolen Reilly is a Reader in Bioengineering, Department of Materials Science and Engineering and the Faculty of Engineering Director of Equality, Diversity and Inclusion.
 She has been a member of academic staff at the University of Sheffield since 2004.
 She received her DPhil in Biology at the University of York, specializing in bone biomechanics.
 Since then she has conducted research in the fields of bone mechanobiology and then biomaterials and tissue engineering in institutions in Switzerland (ETH) and the US (Penn State, U. Penn and UIChicago).